corydperry/design-system/README.md

 # design-system
-Trailhead files and test files for the SLDS.
+**Trailhead files and test VF code examples for the SLDS.**

-* example code files
+### Code Examples
-VF code examples in this repo are from the Lightning Design System Trailhead module.
+* VF code examples in this repo are from the Lightning Design System Trailhead module.